danschlz/danschulz.github.io/books.md

 - Levy, _To Pixar and Beyond_
 - Coulombe, _Becoming Trader Joe_
 - Wright, _Billion Dollar Whale_
+- Cohen, _The Fish that Ate the Whale_
 - Knight, _Shoe Dog_

 **Fiction** <a name="fiction"></a>